GitHooksToolbox/block-default-branch-commit-deprecated/README.md

 * If another developer starts work for a new feature from the default branch, they start with a potentially broken state.
 This slows down development.
 * Different features/bug-fixes are not isolated, so that the complexity of all ongoing development tasks is combined in one branch.
 This increases the amount of communication necessary between all developers.
 * You cannot do pull requests which are very good mechanism for code reviews.
-* You cannot squash commits/change git history in general, as other developers might already have pulled the master branch in the meantime.
+* You cannot squash commits/change git history in general, as other developers might already have pulled the ```default branch``` in the meantime.

 ## What can we do ?